getsentry/hackweek-servicegraph/README.md

 The response is the registered node ID.
 From now on responses from this service should pass the node ID around.
 For instance via HTTP the `x-servicegraph-node-id` header shall be used.

+For this to work the host needs to be registered first.
+For this to work something on the host first needs to register it and then pass the host to the service by using the `SERVICEGRAPH_HOST_NODE_ID` environment variable.

 ## Node Descriptors